TritonDataCenter/eng/docs/index.md

   information about each one.
 Think of the SmartOS proc(1) tools (see man pages for pgrep, pstack, pfiles, pargs).
-- Consider doing development inside a SmartOS zone rather than on your Macbook or a COAL global zone.
+- Consider doing development inside a SmartOS zone rather than on your Macbook or a CoaL global zone.
 That forces us to use our product the way customers might, and it eliminates classes of problems where the dev environment doesn't match production (e.g., because you've inadvertently picked up a globally-installed library instead of checking it in, or resource limits differ between MacOS and a SmartOS zone.
-- Whether you develop in COAL or on your Macbook, document what's necessary to get from scratch to a working development environment so that other people can try it out.
+- Whether you develop in CoaL or on your Macbook, document what's necessary to get from scratch to a working development environment so that other people can try it out.
 Ideally, automate it.
-Having a script is especially useful if you do develop on COAL, which also forces you to keep it up to date.
+Having a script is especially useful if you do develop on CoaL, which also forces you to keep it up to date.
 - Similarly, build tools to automate deploying bits to a test system (usually a SmartOS headnode zone).
 The easier it is to test the actual deployment, the more likely people will actually test that, and you'll catch environment